smithersen/smithersen.github.io/index.md

 ## Purpose of this site

 I essentially created this site for personal and career use.
 Although it will mostly be used for personal projects, it is a good avenue for employers to check out and get to know me a little more.
 I will be updating this site throughout the days, months, years with what I am currently working on or what I am doing.

+## To-Do List for this Website

+-Update resume
+-Update about me page
+-Add food gallery for foods and restaraunts I've tried -Add a section for trip photos
+-Figure out whatelse I can add into here